ankudinov/J2parser/README.md

 ```

 That will build configs with timestamps in `generated_configs` directory.
-Same VLANs, but different loopbacks and flood lists will be configured on 3 MLAG clusters.
+Configs with same VLANs, but different loopbacks and flood lists will be generated for 3 MLAG clusters.

 Use `./j2p.py test-task.yaml yaml save -p prefix` to specify the name prefix for produced configs.